isthendv01d/Profile_Kagenou/README.md

 ## Hello this is one of my portfolios.

-For information about the license, see "license.md"
+For information about the license, see "LICENSE"